Beneteau First 14: Design

 The Beneteau 14 is a recreational and racing sailboat, built predominantly of a vacuum-infused vinylester glassfibre and foam sandwich for both the hull and the deck.
 It has a fractional sloop rig; with a roller furling, self-tacking jib; a deck-stepped mast; no spreaders and carbon fibre spars with continuous stainless steel 1X19 wire standing rigging.
-The hull has a reverse stem; an open, slightly reverse transom; a transom-hung rudder controlled by a tiller and a rectracable daggerboard that has two trunks, fore and aft.
+The hull has a reverse stem; an open, slightly reverse transom; a transom-hung rudder controlled by a tiller and a retractable daggerboard that has two trunks, fore and aft.

 The provision of two dagger board trunk slots allows balancing the boat for single handed sailing in catboat configuration or double handed sailing as a sloop.
 The boat is sailed with one or two sailors and is not fitted with a trapeze.

 The boat has a draft of 3.22 ft with the daggerboard extended and 0.36 ft with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer or automobile roof rack.

 For reaching and sailing downwind the design may be equipped with a gennaker of 142.1 sqft flown from a retractable bowsprit.
 Both the gennaker and bowspit are launched and recovered with a single line.

 The boat comes with wheels that may be installed on the hull for launching and then stowed at the transom for sailing.
-A sperate launch dolly is a factory option.
+A separate launch dolly is a factory option.